vinicioslc/adb-interface-vscode/README.md

 > 1k > Installs im so thankful who installed !! \o\o\o\o/o/o/o/

-`Attention !!
+`⚠️ Attention !!
 ONLY TESTED IN WINDOWS !!
 (For while, you must have ADB at your Enviroment Variables)`

 ## ADB commands.